 Providing that off_t is defined properly, bsdiff and bspatch support files of up to 2^61-1 = 2Ei-1 bytes.

 Version 4.3 is available here with MD5 hash e6d812394f0e0ecc8d5df255aa1db22a.
 Version 4.2 is available in the FreeBSD, NetBSD, and OpenBSD ports trees as misc/bsdiff, in Darwinports as devel/bsdiff, and in gentoo as dev-util/bsdiff.
-It has also been made into a Python extension module, and there is a Windows port available.
+It has also been made into a Python extension module.

 The algorithm used by BSDiff 4 is described in my (unpublished) paper Naive differences of executable code; please cite this in papers as